Texas judge delays Sandy Hook trial after Alex Jones' companies filed for bankruptcy protection - KTVZ

 Jones, who is also being sued by the families of Sandy Hook victims in Connecticut, was found legally responsible in October for false claims he made about the tragedy that claimed 26 lives.
 The judge in the case, Travis County District Court Judge Maya Guerra Gamble, issued default judgments against Jones because he refused to comply with court orders.

 Jones baselessly said in the aftermath of the Sandy Hook shooting that the incident was staged.
 Facing lawsuits, Jones has since acknowledged the shooting occurred.
-He said in a 2019 sworn deposition that a “form of psychosis” caused him cut:[at the time] to make his false comments.
+He said in a 2019 sworn deposition that a “form of psychosis” caused him to make his false comments.

 When the three companies tied to Jones moved to seek bankruptcy protection, Mark Bankston, the attorney representing the parents of two Sandy Hook children in the Texas lawsuit, told CNN he believed Jones’ move was a tactic and one that would ultimately fail.